hisplan/cromwell-gwf-setup/README.md

 $ cp ./config/cromsfer/config.template.yaml ./cromsfer/config.yaml
 ```

-Open the `./cromsfer/config.yaml` file and replace `ec2-w-x-y-z.compute-1.amazonaws.com` with the actual public IPv4 DNS name of the Cromwell Server EC2 instance.
+Open the `./cromsfer/config.yaml` file and replace `ec2-w-x-y-z.compute-1.amazonaws.com` with the actual public IPv4 DNS name of the Cromwell server EC2 instance.
 The `user1` password must match with the password you set up for NGINX Basic Authentication.

 ```yaml
 cromwell: